kquist/DoubleML-Python/LassoLogitCV_documentation.md

 		-"Nelder-Mead"
 		-"Powell"

-- solver_options: dict, optional (default=None).
+- solver_options: dict, optional.
 Options for the scipy.optimize.minimize method chosen in the solver method.
+If solver='SLSQP' then solver_options will default to {"maxiter": 1000, "ftol":1E-5}.
+If the solver is "Nelder-Mead" or "Powell" then solver_options will default to None.
 Click [here](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.minimize.html) to view what the method-specific options are.

 - low_val: float, optional (default=1E3).
 The lowest L-1 penalty parameter value considered in cross-validation.